vassar-robotics/ARX-teleop/arx_control/README_LIBRARIES.md

 # ARX Control Libraries

-## Important: Binary Files Not Included
+## Important: Binary Files Not Included (Best Practice)

-The ARX control libraries (`.so` files) are platform-specific and are not included in the git repository.
-You need to set them up for your platform.
+The ARX control libraries (`.so` files) are platform-specific and should not be included in the git repository.

+**Note**: Currently the binaries ARE checked into git (in `arx_control/lib/`) for convenience, but this is not recommended practice.
+These are Linux x86_64 binaries and will NOT work on macOS or other platforms.

 ## Setup Instructions